nameCody/quyangyang/index.md

 # Experience

 ### China University of Petroleum
-• 2014.09 - 2018.06
-• B.S. in Dual Bachelor’s Degree in the Internet of Things Engineering and Engineering Management.
+• B.S. in Dual Bachelor’s Degree in the Internet of Things Engineering and Engineering Management.(2014.09 - 2018.06)
 • Third class scholarship, Outstanding student leader.

 ### University of Chinese Academy of Sciences
-• 2018.09 - 2021.06
-• M.S. in Computer Science and Engineering.
+• M.S. in Computer Science and Engineering(2018.09 - 2021.06).
 • President of Student Union, Excellent Communist Youth League of Shenzhen.

 ### HUAWEI
-• 2021.08 - now
-• Engineer in Huawei Cloud
+• Engineer in Huawei Cloud(2021.08 - now).
 • Develop tools to automate the compilation, packaging, deployment, and release of software development.

 # Competitions